arunasurya/bisqtransifex/translatordocumentation.md

 ## Core Languages

 This is the current list of Bisq languages whose translations/reviews are compensated as of May 2019.
-The software is currently available in these languages which are updated with each new release.
+The next release will contain translations of the software in these languages.

 - German
 - Spanish